The view down the Giant Steps in Paradise Valley

 Camping in Paradise Valley – and how to book a campsite

 Paradise Valley is the only backcountry campground in Banff National Park – to my knowledge – where you book the campsite 24 hours ahead of when you want to visit.
 And then it’s by phone.
-I think it’s because the campground is in a bear corridor, so they close it down if there are any issues.
+It’s because the campground is in a bear corridor, so they close it down if there are any issues.

-You can call either the Lake Louise Trails Office at 1-403-522-1264 or the Banff Backcountry Office at 1-403-762-1556.
-Leave a message with the date you want to do it and the number in your party.
+Call either the Lake Louise Trails Office at 1-403-522-1264 or the Banff Backcountry Office at 1-403-762-1556.
+Leave a message with the date you want to do do the hike and the number in your party.
 A real human will call you back.
 You can book 24 hours out so call at 9 AM the day before you want to go.

-The actual campsite is pretty and there’s a decent amount of privacy between the 11 tent pads.
+The Paradise Valley campground is pretty and there’s a decent amount of privacy between the 11 tent pads.
 The communal cooking area has several picnic tables and numerous bear boxes.
 There is also one outhouse nearby.
 The water source is from Paradise Creek and it’s in a very pretty setting.

 The downside to a summer trip as I found out, is that its buggy and not just a wee bit buggy – but eat as fast as you can and get moving to keep the bugs away kind of buggy.

-The group cooking area has bear boxes nearby
+The group cooking area at the Paradise Valley campground has bear boxes nearby

 Beautiful backdrop where you get your water